You did it. Your Kansas LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

-Every year, your LLC must submit an Annual Report to the Kansas Secretary of State to keep your information current.
+In Kansas, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
+Each LLC must submit these filings to the Kansas Comptroller every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What is a Kansas Annual Report?
 Why is it Important?